AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Implementation.md

 2. Set the count of videos to be preloaded.

     You can significantly reduce the startup loading time by appropriately setting the count of videos to be preloaded.
-Example:
+Sample code:

     ```
     // Set the count of videos to be preloaded.
 The total number of loaded videos equals 1 plus twice the count.